cloe-lang/doc/guide/functions.md

-Functions are characterized mainly by 2 kinds of components: signatures which determine how they receive arguments and body expressions which describe how the arguments are converted into results.
+Functions are characterized mainly by 2 kinds of components: signatures which determine how they receive arguments and body expressions which describe how their arguments are processed into their results.

 ### Signatures

 Signatures are sets of parameters which are placeholders of values used in functions.
-There are 2 kinds of parameters, required and optional ones.
+There are 2 kinds of parameters: required and optional ones.

 #### Required parameters

 Required parameters are placeholders of required arguments.
 They receive and bind given names with the arguments considering their orders.
-Passed required arguments can also be collected into list variables using rest parameters preceded by `..`.
+Passed required arguments can also be collected into rest parameters of lists preceded by `..`.

 Required parameters are always required.
 If no passed arguments can fill any required parameters on function calls,